Twelve12 Architecture + Interior Design

 Carefully sited to preserve the landscape and maximize lake views, the cabin feels seamlessly integrated into its surroundings.
 Local sourcing and craftsmanship were also central to the process—from the milled-on-site white pine trees repurposed for interior finishes, to the steelwork fabricated by regional artisans for the custom staircase.

-This cabin is more than a beautiful, high-performing retreat—it’s a quiet but powerful demonstration of how built structures can restore, honor, and give back to the land they occupy.
+The Shell Lake Cabin is more than a beautiful, high-performing retreat—it’s a quiet but powerful demonstration of how built structures can restore, honor, and give back to the land it occupies.
 Through its thoughtful design, this project offers a hopeful, replicable model for sustainable living rooted in craftsmanship, wellness, and place.

 What is the AIA Framework for Design Excellence?
 Learn more »